 The reduction in manufacturing capacity in newsprint has resulted in a decrease in the supply of paper, which in turn has resulted in paper price increases.
 While paper costs are generally a pass-through to customers for our printing operations, the increase in the price of paper can have a negative effect on our printing operations if it changes the purchasing habits of our customers, in terms of the number of pages printed, for example.
 In order to mitigate this risk, we have entered into agreements with our most important suppliers in order to ensure a stable flow of resources.
-In addition, agreements with our customers generally contain escalation clauses that index selling prices to fluctuations in raw material costs and exchange rates.

-Furthermore, fluctuations in the price of oil, a core ingredient in the composition of ink and plastic film, have a direct impact on the prices of these products.
+Fluctuations in the price of oil, a core ingredient in the composition of ink, resin and plastic film, have a direct impact on the prices of these products.
 Fluctuations in the price of oil also have an impact on gasoline prices.
 Any increase thereto would negatively affect our distribution activities.
 We continue our efforts towards finding new ways to reduce our energy costs.